armory/multiple-pipelines-plugin-releases/README.md

 - Version 1.0.6:
     - Prevent manual executions of rollbackOnFailure pipeline used by the plugin
     - Filter the deploy manifest stages of child_pipeline to only retrieve on outputs supported types for rollout (Deployment/DaemonSet/StatefulSet)
+- Version 1.0.7:
+    - Removes restriction where object name needed a match for arguments.app -> check old readme [point two "All apps need an argument app..."](https://github.com/armory/multiple-pipelines-plugin-releases/tree/671f373db01300538fcf78c2e7c6206c407c83d4#yaml-config-specifics)
+    - Added a stage property "checkDuplicated" for validation when reading the yaml-config to check if you have duplicated objects(same arguments values and same child_pipeline)
+    - checkDuplicated is a hidden property by default set as true, setting it as false will mean you are allowing duplicated executions